JulianNicholls/gosu_enhanced-gem/README.md

-# gosu_enhanced V0.3.2
+# gosu_enhanced V0.3.4

 Some added classes for using Gosu.
+Updated to use Gosu 0.9.x.

 ## Point